andyagdw/task_manager_app/README.md

    Once the database is opened, you can browse through the tables and data using the intuitive interface of DB Browser 😁.

 You're all set!
 Start managing your tasks efficiently with the Task Manager Application. 🚀

+## Credits
+### Contact

+If you have any questions or just want to connect, you can reach me on [LinkedIn](https://www.linkedin.com/in/andyagyeidwumah/) 👍.